bskaplou/qmk_companion_app/README.md

-### App and layer icons

 Icons are rendered from fonts because I'm not a designer.
-Icons can be created with any tool and should be put into icons directory to be used.
-To add new icons with ttf font It's necessary to edit render_icons.py script.

 Recreate existing icons with command